 Perhaps being so close to Europe helps infuse Ramsgate with a cosmopolitan vibe.
-Pavements cafes frame waterfront bars.
 A bustling harbour borders a yacht-packed marina.
 Awash with history and overflowing with continental charm, it’s a must-see historic port.

 Ramsgate's compelling past includes landings by Anglo-Saxons, Romans and Saints - it is also part of the historic Confederation of Cinque Ports.
-Fine architecture peppers the town.
-Look out for elegant Georgian terraces and impressive Regency villas - and visit The Grange, the first so-called 'modern' house.
-This Victorian Gothic confection was built by architect Augustus Pugin, who designed the interiors of the House of Parliament.
-Some of his and his sons' other works still dot the town - track them down on a self-guided tour.
+Fine architecture peppers the town - elegant Georgian terraces and impressive Regency villas.
+Visit The Grange, the first so-called 'modern' house, built by architect Augustus Pugin, who designed the interiors of the House of Parliament.
+His and his sons' works still dot the town - track them down on a self-guided tour.
 Don't miss St Augustine’s Church, next to The Grange; the 'ideal church' that Pugin built and designed.

 In Ramsgate, the water is irresistible.
-Hop on a boat trip to spot seals on the Goodwin Sands, discover gorgeous beaches and bays, or view the Thanet Offshore Windfarm's 100 turbines.
-Back in town, get a nostalgia fix and flex your fingers on scores of vintage machines at the Pinball Parlour or bask in the warmth of the exquisitely restored, Georgian Italianate Greenhouse.
+Hop on a boat trip to spot seals on the Goodwin Sands or discover gorgeous beaches and bays.
+Bask in the warmth of the exquisitely restored, Georgian Italianate Glasshouse.

-Each August Bank Holiday, the Summer Squall multi-arts festival serves up a feast of workshops, exhibitions, film, theatre and dance.
+Each August Bank Holiday, the Ramsgate Festival multi-arts festival serves up a feast of workshops, exhibitions, film, theatre and dance.
 While in July, Thanet at War brings the 1940s vividly to life.